NLP-Core-Team/RealCode_eval/README.md

 * Not all the tests are passed in the repositories.
 We consider a generation to be correct if it passes the same number of tests, as the ground truth body of a function
 * We use ```device_map='auto'```, if you wish to use specific GPUs set ```CUDA_VISIBLE_DEVICES```, as in the examples

-## We thank the authors of the repositories used in RealCode
-If you find RealCode_eval useful please consider giving a star to the repositories we used:
+If you find RealCode_eval useful please consider giving a star to the repositories used for evaluation: \
 https://github.com/Jakob-98/openai-functools \
 https://github.com/biobootloader/mentat \
 https://github.com/causalens/cai-causal-graph \